openc-bv/static/README.md

 # Static

-This repository holds shared static assets used on OpenC websites.
+This repository holds shared static assets used on OpenC websites that are served on [static.openc.nl](https://static.openc.nl).

 ## Contents